 ‘Triple Enlightenment’ is set in locations on the Indian subcontinent in the past, present-day and future.
 It combines my poetry, drawings and watercolours with my still and moving photography.
-The trilogy will be staged in its entirety, with a print and online publication, in galleries in India, the UK and South Korea from 2023 onwards.

 ‘The Right Speech’ (pre-production digital sketch)